wesleygreentree/UVicBUGS-R-maps/README.md

 **Technical details**

-Using R 4.4.0 with packages installed May 2024.
+Using R 4.5.3 with packages installed March 2026.